cseanburns/systems-librarianship/src/6c-install-koha.md

 ## Public OPAC

-Once you've complete the install and onboarding process, you can visit your public OPAC at:
+Once you've complete the install and onboarding process, you can visit your public OPAC.
+Note we add the the OPAC port at the end of our IP address this time:

 ```
 http://123.12.123.12:8081